 Cleaning a Belt Drivetrain

-Cleaning is as simple as getting a water bottle or hose, and rinsing the belt/cogs down with water.
-No degreaser, no chain cleaner.
+Cleaning is as simple as getting a water bottle and an old toothbrush, and rinsing the belt/cogs down with water.
+No degreaser.
+No chain cleaner.
 No dirty hands.
-Just like a chain, the cleaner the drivetrain is, the better it will run!
+The cleaner the drivetrain is, the more silent and efficient it will run!

 Handle Belts Carefully